cybertec-postgresql/yaim/README.md

 ## configuration

-All configuration takes place in the yaim.yml file. pgbouncer_man by default looks for the yaim.yml file in the same directory as it's being launched from, however a custom config location can be provided using the config flag.
+All configuration takes place in the `yaim.yml` file. `yaim` by default looks for the `yaim.yml` file in the same directory as it's being launched from, however a custom config location can be provided using the config flag.

 ### in yaim.yml
-#### service
+#### dcs-namespace
-This is the namespace in which yaim operates.
-This must be different from the namespace used by your patroni cluster (and thus, also different from the namespace used in pgbouncer_man), to avoid conflicts.
+This is the namespace in the DCS in which all yaim clusters operate.
+> This should be different from the namespace used by other applications to avoid conflicts.

+### dcs-clustername
+This is the directory in which this specific yaim cluster operates.
+This will be placed inside of the dcs-namespace directory.

 #### interval
 This is the main loop interval.
-After doing everything that is described in the design section, yaim will sleep for this amount of milliseconds.
+After doing everything that is described in the design section, yaim will sleep for this many milliseconds.

+#### ttl
+The TTL that will be set for various keys.
+If the key expires, a failover would occur.

 #### retry_num
 Number of times yaim will try to get values from the etcd key-value store or try to ping the pgbouncer or postgresql database.
 #### retry_after
 Time to wait before trying to reach etcd or the database again.

+#### dcs-type
+The type of DCS used, currently only supports `etcd`

-#### etcd_endpoints
+#### dcs-endpoints
-A list of endpoints that can be used to access the same etcd cluster.
+A list of endpoints that can be used to access the same DCS cluster.
 The client will randomly try any of these endpoints.

 #### etcd_user and etcd_password
-Credentials to a user that may readingly access the contents within the `service` directory defined above.
+Credentials to a user that may read and write within the dcs-namespace/dcs-clustername directory defined above.

+#### checker-type: http
+What kind of checker to use to evaluate healthiness.
+Currently supports `http`.
+Thinking of adding checkers for (PostgreSQL) databases and for running checks on the shell.

+#### http-url
+The URL to send the health check (GET request) to.

-#### pgbouncer_*
+#### http-expected-code
-These settings are used to connect to the `pgbouncer` table that is provided by pgbouncer itself.
-These settings must point to the pgbouncer running on the same host as this yaim.
+What HTTP code implies healthiness? e.g. `200`

-#### db_options
+#### http-expected-response-contains
-URL-style option notation for the connection that will be used to read from `pg_database`.
+e.g. `'"value":"foo"'`

 ## usage

 ### adding IP addresses to the pool
-simply create a folder with the name containing the ip-address in the KV-store, for example with etcd:
+simply create a directory with the name of the directory containing the ip-address in the KV-store, for example with etcd:
 ```
-curl -s --basic --user patroni:UpiU178oURwaK4RQ7Gw  http://192.168.0.34:2379/v2/keys/yaim_service/ips/123.0.0.1 -XPUT -d dir=true
+curl -s http://192.168.0.34:2379/v2/keys/service/yaim/ips/123.0.0.1 -XPUT -d dir=true
 ```
 yaim will then register that a new IP is available and it will try _mark_ it.